How To Polish Epoxy Resin

 Step 1: Prepare Your Work Area

-Check out our guide on how to sand resin first.
+Check out this guide on how to sand resin for the exact steps on how to do this.

 Step 5: Apply Polishing Compound